 o 10″ Alfin drum brakes front & rear

-o No engine, but set up for dry sump 1500cc Kent Ford engine.
+o Set up for dry sump 1500cc Kent Ford engine.

 o Hewland 5-speed transaxle

 o Armstrong front shocks, Koni rear